2014 United States House of Representatives elections in North Carolina: Overview

-District
+Statewide

+By district

 Results of the 2014 United States House of Representatives elections in North Carolina by district:

 District 1

 The 1st district is located in Northeastern North Carolina and includes towns such as Durham, Elizabeth City, Henderson, Roanoke Rapids, Rocky Mount, Goldsboro and New Bern.
-The incumbent is Democrat G. K. Butterfield, who has represented the district since 2004.
-He was re-elected with 75% of the vote in 2012 and the district has a PVI of D+19.
+The incumbent was Democrat G. K. Butterfield, who has represented the district since 2004.
+He was re-elected with 75% of the vote in 2012, and the district has a PVI of D+19.